 In its infancy, OLED production had a punishingly low yield rate - for every set fit for sale, a high number were consigned to the scrapheap.
 This made the technology expensive to produce - and this is one of the main reasons you still don't see OLED TVs smaller than 55in.

-Prices have thankfully come down in the last few years, due in no small part to an increase in LG Display's yield for 4K OLED panels: the Philips 55POS9002 costs just £2000, while LG's OLED55B7V and OLED55C7V (originally priced at £3000 and £2500) are now available for around £1500.
-Bargain.
+Prices have thankfully come down in the last few years, due in no small part to an increase in LG Display's yield for 4K OLED panels.
+You can currently buy budget 55in OLED TVS from the likes of LG and Philips for less than £1500.

 Another of OLED’s problems concerns the pesky blue pixel.
 The organic material used to create blue light deteriorates more quickly than red and green, which means its lifespan is shorter - and, over time, the colour balance could conceivably be affected.
 We've never experienced any issues during our tests, mind you.

-Thankfully, based on our most recent OLED TV experiences, the sets are definitely getting better, as well as more affordable.
+Thankfully, based on our most recent OLED TV experiences, the sets are definitely getting better as they get more affordable.

 What about 4K HDR OLED TVs?